happybono/BusInfoSystem/README.md

 #### February 9, 2025
 Enhanced the system to retrieve bus route numbers from the API dynamically. </br>
-Improved the Gyeonggi bus information system system to display an error message if the server fails to respond due to an error. </br>
+Improved the Gyeonggi bus information system to display an error message if the server fails to respond due to an error. </br>
 Bugs fixed.
 </details>